imransilvake/scss-framework/README.md

 ## Documentation
-SCSS Framework is a pure scss framework (no JavaScript) for building responsive, fast, robust, and adaptable web apps or sites.
+SCSS Framework is a pure minimal framework (no JavaScript) for building responsive, fast, robust, and adaptable web apps or sites.
 This framework is especially designed according to developer's need.

 #### CORE
 - [X] Normalize CSS